junxit/us-congress-bills-115/metadata.md

 - 2018-07-23 — Introduced in House
 - 2018-07-23 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-07-23 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-07-24 — Committee Consideration and Mark-up Session Held.
+- 2018-07-24 — Ordered to be Reported by the Yeas and Nays: 17 - 13.
+- 2018-12-21 — House Committee on Energy and Commerce Granted an extension for further consideration ending not later than Dec.
+28, 2018.
+- 2018-12-21 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-1101, Part I.
+- 2018-12-21 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+115-1101, Part I.
+- 2018-12-28 — Committee on Energy and Commerce discharged.
+- 2018-12-28 — Committee on Energy and Commerce discharged.
+- 2018-12-28 — Placed on the Union Calendar, Calendar No. 874.